The Best Digital Cases of the Winter

 Walgreens’ app has prescription advice and live doctor consultations

-And while Subway’s transformation is only in its infancy, so far the company has hired more than 150 technology, marketing and operational professionals to help overhaul the company’s mobile app and redesign the sandwich chain’s stores for the future, including self-service kiosks and other capabilities.
+And while Subway’s transformation is only in its infancy, so far the company has hired more than 150 technology, marketing and operational professionals to help overhaul the company’s mobile app and redesign the sandwich chain’s stores for the future, including self-service kiosks and other b2b ecommerce software capabilities.

 For many retail companies today apps are not just information channels for clients but also full value sales channels.
 Let’s look at fashion retailer John Lewis.
 56% of its orders are now placed via mobile devices and mobile is now the first point of entry when consumers are researching their fashion line.
 That is why John Lewis added loyalty functionality to its app in August 2015.
 The loyalty program had 1.6 million members in September 2015.
 There has been an increase of 1.5 million purchases during the loyalty program's two-year history.

 Another example is Lululemon.
 Lululemon Athletica’s sports apparel business has expanded from a single store to a global business with more than 400 brick-and-mortar locations.
-The company began focusing on digital transformation in early 2016, partnering with customer engagement firm AgilOne to develop a customer relationship management (CRM) platform.
+The company began focusing on retail digital transformation in early 2016, partnering with customer engagement retail software company AgilOne to develop a customer relationship management (CRM) platform.

-The growth of omni-channel in the retail space has led to stores becoming more like product showrooms than places to make purchases.
+The growth of omni-channel in the digital retail space has led to stores becoming more like product showrooms than places to make purchases.
 Lululemon uses its stores as “community hubs” where customers can explore healthy living.
-Lululemon’s data is then combined with third-party data to help identify patterns, giving store employees a better idea of who their customers are and how they behave across all channels.
+Lululemon’s data is then combined in their retail data software with third-party data to help identify patterns, giving store employees a better idea of who their customers are and how they behave across all channels.